 Remaining economic life has not been presented because it is difficult to quantify.
-To the extent that market conditions warrant the expenditures, we can prolong the vessels' lives indefinitely.
-We operate in an industry where a significant portion of competitors' equipment is of a similar age.
+To the extent that market conditions warrant the expenditures, the Company can prolong the vessels lives indefinitely.
+Great Lakes operates in an industry where a significant portion of competitors' equipment is of a similar age.
 It is common in the dredging industry to invest maintenance and capital expenditures into equipment to extend the economic life.

-In addition, changes in governmental regulations, safety or other equipment standards, as well as compliance with standards imposed by maritime self-regulatory organizations and customer requirements or competition, may require us to make additional expenditures.
-For example, if the U.S. Coast Guard enacts new standards, we may be required to make significant expenditures for alterations or the addition of new equipment.
-In order to satisfy any such requirement, we may be required to take our vessels out of service for extended periods of time, with corresponding losses of revenues.
-In the future, market conditions may not justify these expenditures or enable us to operate our older vessels profitably during the remainder of their economic lives.
+In addition, changes in governmental regulations, safety or other equipment standards, as well as compliance with standards imposed by maritime selfregulatory organizations and customer requirements or competition, may require Great Lakes to make additional expenditures.
+For example, if the U.S. Coast Guard enacts new standards, Great Lakes may be required to make significant expenditures for alterations or the addition of new equipment.
+In order to satisfy any such requirement, Great Lakes may be required to take its vessels out of service for extended periods of time, with corresponding losses of revenues.
+In the future, market conditions may not justify these expenditures or enable Great Lakes to operate its older vessels profitably during the remainder of their economic lives.

-Our employees are covered by federal laws that may provide seagoing employees remedies for job-related claims in addition to those provided by state
+Great Lakes' employees are covered by federal laws that may provide seagoing employees remedies for job-related claims in addition to those provided by state laws.

-All of our seagoing employees are covered by provisions of the Jones Act and general maritime law.
+All of Great Lakes' seagoing employees are covered by provisions of the Jones Act and general maritime law.
 These laws typically operate to make liability limits established by state workers' compensation laws inapplicable to these employees and to permit these employees and their representatives to pursue actions against employers for job-related injuries in federal courts.
-Because we are not generally protected by the limits imposed by state workers' compensation statutes, we have greater exposure for claims made by these employees as compared to employers whose employees are not covered by these provisions.
+Because Great Lakes is not generally protected by the limits imposed by state workers' compensation statutes, Great Lakes has greater exposure for claims made by these employees as compared to employers whose employees are not covered by these provisions.

-For example, in the normal course of business, we are a party to various personal injury lawsuits.
-We maintain insurance to cover claims that arise from injuries to our hourly workforce subject to a deductible.
+For example, in the normal course of business, the Company is a party to various personal injury lawsuits.
+The Company maintains insurance to cover claims that arise from injuries to its hourly workforce subject to a deductible.
 Over the last year, there has been an increase in suits filed in Texas due in large part to two Texas law firms aggressively pursuing personal injury claims on behalf of dredging workers resident in Texas.
 Aggressive medical advice is increasing the seriousness of claimed injuries and the amount demanded in settlement.
 In fiscal 2006, \$4.5 million was recorded for our self-insured portion of these liabilities.
-While our recorded self insurance reserves represent our best estimate of the outcomes of these claims, should these trends persist, we could continue to be negatively impacted in the future.
-See Note 18, "Commitments and Contingencies" in the notes to our audited consolidated financial statements.
+While the Company's recorded self insurance reserves represent its best estimate of the outcomes of these claims, should these trends persist, the Company could continue to be negatively impacted in the future.
+See Note 18, Commitments and Contingencies in the Notes to the Consolidated Financial Statements.

-Environmental regulations could force us to incur significant capital and operational costs.
+Environmental regulations could force Great Lakes to incur significant capital and operational costs.

-Our operations and facilities are subject to various environmental laws and regulations relating to, among other things: dredging operations; the disposal of dredged material; protection of wetlands; storm water and waste water discharges; demolition activities; asbestos removal; transportation and disposal of other hazardous substances and materials; and air emissions.
-We are also subject to laws designed to protect certain marine species and habitats.
+Great Lakes' operations and facilities are subject to various environmental laws and regulations relating to, among other things: dredging operations; the disposal of dredged material; protection of wetlands; storm water and waste water discharges; demolition activities; asbestos removal; transportation and disposal of other hazardous substances and materials; and air emissions.
+Great Lakes is also subject to laws designed to protect certain marine species and habitats.
 Compliance with these statutes and regulations can delay performance of particular projects and increase related project costs.
-These delays and increased costs could have a material adverse effect on our results of operations.
+These delays and increased costs could have a material adverse effect on Great Lakes' results of operations.